IainNZ/OldPersonalSite/_posts/2013-09-15-sudoku-as-a-service.markdown

 ## Try it yourself!

 Julia is still growing (rapidly) - I suggest grabbing the 0.2 pre-release and having a bit of patience in case of strange errors!
 Instructions for installing everything are in ``README.md``.
 I encourage you to check it out for yourself, and maybe extend it.
+Some ideas:

+ * Implement a pure-Julia sudoku solver and benchmark performance against the MIP solver.
+ * Generalize the code to accept and solve n-by-n sudoku problems

-One project could be to implement a pure-Julia sudoku solver and benchmark performance against the MIP solver.
-Let me know how you go by reaching me at idunning AT mit.edu or [@iaindunning](https://www.twitter.com/iaindunning).
+Let me know how that goes by contacting me at idunning AT mit.edu or [@iaindunning](https://www.twitter.com/iaindunning).